monk-io/docs/docs/guides/k8s-migrate.md

-Developers are wondering how hard is to port Kubernetes apps to Monk.
-With this guide we will try to show that's not anything complicated.
+This guide will show you how easy it os to port Kubernetes apps to Monk.

-For this purpose we will use [YELB](https://github.com/mreferre/yelb) which is a simple microservice oriented web application.
+To demonstrate this, we'll use [YELB](https://github.com/mreferre/yelb), a simple microservice oriented web application.

-## YELB design
+## YELB Design

-Design of the application is well documented on its own page [here](https://github.com/mreferre/yelb#yelb-architecture).
+YELB's design is well documented [here](https://github.com/mreferre/yelb#yelb-architecture).

-By quickly looking at the architecture, we can see we will need to create definition for four [runnables](/monkscript/yaml/runnables/) and one [process group](/guides/groups/) to start them/group all of them together.
+A quick glance at the architecture tells us we'll need to create definitions for four [runnables](/monkscript/yaml/runnables/) and one [process group](/guides/groups/) group them all together.

-## Starting our work
+## Digging In

-To slightly speed things up, we can cheat a little bit.
-As YELB (and many other Kubernetes applications) provides YAML definitions for the containers and environment configuration.
-We will use that to our advantage.
+To speed things up, we can cheat a bit since YELB (as with many other Kubernetes applications) provides YAML definitions for the containers and environment configuration.

-One specific YAML definition that contains all of services definitions and deployments is located on [this page](https://github.com/mreferre/yelb/blob/master/deployments/platformdeployment/Kubernetes/yaml/yelb-k8s-minikube-nodeport.yaml).
+A specific YAML definition that contains all necessary service definitions and deployments is located on [this page](https://github.com/mreferre/yelb/blob/master/deployments/platformdeployment/Kubernetes/yaml/yelb-k8s-minikube-nodeport.yaml).

 ## YELB Deployments

-Deployments in Kubernetes are very similar to to Monk [runnables](/monkscript/yaml/runnables/).
-We have four deployments defined in the Kubernetes YAML, which we will port now to Monk.
+Deployments in Monk are very similar to Kubernetes [(see runnables for more info)](/monkscript/yaml/runnables/).
+We have four deployments defined in the Kubernetes YAML, which we'll now port to Monk.

-We will need to port all of YELB deployments first, try to run them first and check what problems we might need to solve to get it all up and running.
-Most likely as it is microservice defined app we will have to port Kubernetes Services configuration so app will be able to communicate between each of its components.
+We'll start with porting the YELB deployments, then try to run them and see what problems need to be resolved to get it up and running.
+With most microservice apps, we will have to port Kubernetes Services configurations so the app can communicate between its components.

 ### yelb-ui

-We will start with UI.
-YAML spec looks like this:
+We'll start with UI.
+The YAML spec looks like this:

 ```yaml
 apiVersion: apps/v1